gatech-csl/jes/working-on-jes/launching-jes.md

 ## Debugging Options for JESstartup

-There are a couple of options you can pass to the JESstartup class, or the standard launchers.
+There are a couple of options you can pass to the launchers, which will be interpreted by the `JESstartup` class.

+* Pass `--help` to print a list of options instead of starting JES.

+* Pass `--version` to print version information instead of starting JES.

 * Pass `--properties` to print all the system properties instead of starting JES.

-* Pass `--shell` to open a Python interactive prompt in your console instead of starting JES.
+* Pass `--jython` to start a Jython process instead of JES.
-* Pass `--run`, and everything afterwards will be interpreted as options and arguments for Jython, like `jes.sh --run my-script.py`.
-  This lets you specify a program to run instead of the normal JES editor (such as the test script).
+  All arguments after the `--jython` (such as a `-c PYTHON` option or a script filename) are used as Jython options.

 * Pass `--debug-keys` to print debugging information each keypress as it is delivered to Java.

 * Pass `--check-threads` to print a stack trace whenever a thread other than the Event Dispatch Thread causes the GUI to change.
   (This won't catch all threading bugs, but it will catch many of them.)

 * Pass `--python-verbose=<level>` to set the Jython verbosity level.
   This can be `error`, `warning`, `message`, `comment`, or `debug` (for example, `--python-verbose=comment`).